s-espinosa/yaml_to_sql/tutorial.md

 ### Updating our database connection in tests:

 Let's go ahead and add a similar change to our test_helper.
-Replace the task_manager definition in the test_helper.rb with the code below.
+Replace the task_manager definition in the `test/test_helper.rb` with the code below.

 ```
 # test/test_helper.rb